-Degrees - Our Degrees - Bachelor of Property Valuation
+Degrees Top - Property Valuation

-More information about this course
+More about this Degree

 Course code: HE20507

 Locations: TAFE NSW Ultimo, Online

 Duration: 3 years full time or part time equivalent

 Course load: You must complete 24 subjects and achieve 240 credit points to complete this course.
 Each subject is worth 10 credit points.